juzraai/torn-losers-log/src/docs/ABOUT.md

 YATA is centralized, it has an own database on its server, so you can log into it from anywhere.

 **TLL** uses the browser's *local* storage, when you want to use it in another browser, you have to sync your data manually.
-Import/export features are on the way to make it easier!
+Import/export features are on the way to make this easier!